furbrain/STIC/firmware/docs/source/index.rst

 Press **A** to take a reading.
 You will get an error if the device is not already :ref:`calibrated <Sensors>`.
-You can choose either a short press of **A** (the reading is taken just after the button is released) or a long press of **A** (the reading is taken after about a second, or can trigger a countdown timer which can be configured).
+You can choose either a short press of **A** (the reading is taken just after the button is released) or a long press of **A** (the reading is taken after about a second, or can trigger a countdown :ref:`timer <Shot Timer>` which can be configured).
 Play with each mode and see what suits you.

 If the reading is successful you will see three numbers on the screen:
 .. compass at the top (degrees or grad)